 Of course, it’s not only the airlines who provide offsets.
-Tour operators and accommodation providers can also offset and this doesn’t always mean the consumer having to opt in or pay extra.
-Australian company Tasmanian Expeditions offer consumers the opportunity to offset all the carbon emissions an expedition with them produces.
+Tour operators and accommodation providers can also offset and this doesn’t always mean the consumer has to opt in or pay extra.
+Australian company Tasmanian Expeditions offers consumers the opportunity to offset all the carbon emissions an expedition with them produces.

 But what exactly does that mean, we asked CEO Sue Badyari.

 “There are two stages to us offsetting our travelers’ carbon emissions,” Ms Badyari said.

 “Firstly, we calculate the emissions produced on our trips and secondly, we purchase carbon credits to offset the carbon emitted, and these credits are put towards Positive Impact Projects.”